jenkinsci/codesonar-plugin/README.md

 * [C. Apply the CodeSonar plugin to your Jenkins Pipeline](#c-apply-the-codesonar-plugin-to-your-jenkins-pipeline)

 ### A. Make sure CodeSonar is ready to analyze your software

+To integrate CodeSonar with your Jenkins pipeline, you will need to *run* the CodeSonar analysis from your pipeline, *manage* the analysis results on a CodeSonar hub, and *store* the CodeSonar project analysis directory in a stable location.

+In this step you will ensure that everything is ready for these CodeSonar actions.

+- Run the CodeSonar analysis from your pipeline.

+  - Install CodeSonar on one or more Jenkins agents.
+  - Create a suitable *remote analysis launch daemon*, if one does not already exist.

+- Manage the analysis results on a CodeSonar hub.

+  - Ensure that a suitable hub is running.
+  - Create a suitable hub user account to authenticate actions invoked within Jenkins, if one does not already exist.
+  - Configure Jenkins with the information needed to interact with the hub.

+- Store the CodeSonar project analysis directory in a stable location.

+  - Create a suitable *remote archiving launch daemon*, if one does not already exist.

+  A CodeSonar analysis produces several analysis data artifacts which contain information about the source code as it was interpreted by your compilers.
+  These are stored in the *project analysis directory* on the host machine that does the analysis, and can be quite large.
+  The CodeSonar hub needs access to the analysis data artifacts in order to enable advanced features such as code navigation.

+  The runner environment is generally not a suitable location for persistent storage of the analysis data: files and directories may be deleted when the pipeline completes, or reused by subsequent pipelines.
+  If the remote launch daemon used to run the analysis is not suitable, you will need to specify a separate *remote archiving launch daemon*.
+  CodeSonar will transfer the project analysis directory to this launch daemon when the analysis transitions to daemon mode.

 Work through the following steps to make sure that CodeSonar is in a suitable state to be invoked in your Jenkins Pipeline.

 1. Install CodeSonar on one or more *Jenkins agents* that are capable of building your pipeline.
 Include the following steps.